archivesspace/archivesspace/README.md

 ARKs have not yet been implemented, pending more discussion of how they should be formulated.

+# Customizing and theming ArchivesSpace

+[Customizing and theming readme](https://github.com/archivesspace/archivesspace/blob/master/CUSTOMIZING_THEMING.md) Changing labels and messages can be done in the config/config.rb files.
+In order to do more in-depth customization and theming, the best mechanism is with a plugin.

  # Plug-ins and local customizations

 [ Plug-ins and local customizations readme](https://github.com/archivesspace/archivesspace/blob/master/plugins/PLUGINS_README.md)

 # Running ArchivesSpace with an external Solr instance